-Table 3 Mortality of COPD Patients with Coronavirus Disease 2019 According to Demographic Data and Antecedents comorbidities, especially cardiovascular comorbidities.
+However, COPD patients with COVID-19 have a poor prognosis.
+COPD patients are older and have more comorbidities, especially cardiovascular comorbidities.
 This association between COPD and comorbidity has previously been described, especially in patients hospitalized for an exacerbation, which is an important prognostic